carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

         safety checks.
 They should also allow better automation of testing and fuzzing.

 -   It's critical that Carbon provide better safety for C++ developers.
+Safety in Carbon must work with
-In doing so, Carbon must avoid creating barriers for [interoperable or migrated C++ code](../goals.md#interoperability-with-and-migration-from-existing-c-code), so that C++ developers can take advantage of Carbon's improvements.
+    [interoperable or migrated C++ code](../goals.md#interoperability-with-and-migration-from-existing-c-code),
+    so that C++ developers can readily take advantage of Carbon's improvements.

     -   Safety mechanisms will ideally be designed to apply to automatically migrated C++ code.
 Providing immediate safety improvements to Carbon